gol4ng/httpware/README.md

 ### Act has `http.RoundTripper`

-A tripperware can be use has `http.RoundTripper`
+A tripperware can be use has an `http.RoundTripper`
 > `tripperware.CorrelationId() == tripperware.CorrelationId()(http.DefaultTransport)`

 ```go